csc-training/geocomputing_course/materials/exercise_allas.md

 :::{admonition} Change the default project and username

-* `project_200xxxx` is example project name, replace with your own CSC project name.
+* `project_200xxxx` is an example project name, replace with your own CSC project name.
-* `cscusername` is example username, replace with your username.
+* `cscusername` is an example username, replace with your username.
 :::

 * Open [Puhti web interface](https://puhti.csc.fi) and log in